digital-asset/daml/docs/source/app-dev/index.rst

    services
    daml-lf-translation

 DAML contracts are stored on a ledger.
 In order to exercise choices on those contracts, create new ones, or read from the ledger, you need to use the **Ledger API**.
 (Every ledger that DAML can run on exposes this same API.)
-And to do anything sophisticated, you'll want to write an application.
+To write an application around a DAML ledger, you'll need to interact with the Ledger API from another language.

 Resources available to you
 **************************